dabamos/dmpack/README.md

 #### Fortran Package Manager

-Support for the Fortran Package Manager is experimental.
-Change to the cloned or fetched repository, then run:
+Support for the Fortran Package Manager on Linux is experimental.
+Clone or download the repository, then run:

 ```
 $ cd dmpack/